yorkyu-mercari/spark-data-loader/README.md

 ## Note
-Since this project tested on local spark, and the guava version required by project is 20.0-jre, but in spark it was 14.x, so I shaded all `com.google` to `my.com.google`.
+Since this project tested on local spark, and the guava version required by project is 20.0-jre, but in spark it was 14.x, so I shaded all `com.google.common` to `my.com.google.common`.

 It may not happen on gcp dataproc